vmware-tanzu/pinniped/site/content/docs/tutorials/concierge-and-supervisor-demo.md

 There are many benefits to using the Pinniped Supervisor, Concierge, and CLI components together to provide Kubernetes authentication.

-- It's easy to **bring your own OIDC, LDAP, or Active Directory identity provider** to act as the source of user identities.
+- It's easy to **bring your own OIDC, LDAP, GitHub, or Active Directory identity provider** to act as the source of user identities.
   A user's identity in the external identity provider becomes their identity in Kubernetes.
   All other aspects of Kubernetes that are sensitive to identity, such as authorization policies and audit logging, are then based on the user identities from your identity provider.